EngineeringLast Updated May 9, 20249 min read

 The UI and business logic must closely couple with the database server for smooth access to data.
 Applications, like enterprise resource planning (ERP) software, often use this model, where client interaction with a central database server is crucial to the business process.

 However, the client-server application has its drawbacks.
 Since the algorithms and logic are on the client side, securing the application from hacks is a significant challenge.
-The client’s individuality and frequent calls make the system expensive to maintain, resource-intensive (relative to today), and challenging to scale, especially for complex business processes,
+The client’s individuality and frequent calls make the system expensive to maintain and resource-intensive (compared to today).
+These systems were challenging to scale, especially for complex business processes,

 Service-Oriented Architecture (SOA)